jonnonz1/nz-statute-book/acts/public/1953/wildlife-act-1953.md

   (l) annually—
     (i) to recommend to the New Zealand Fish and Game Council the game bird or other wildlife species to be depicted on the following year's game bird habitat stamp:
     (ii) to appoint, or select by competition, an artist to produce the stamp artwork of the species approved by the New Zealand Fish and Game Council:
-  (m) to liaise with the New Zealand Fish and Game Council, or individual Fish and Game Councils, as the case may be, to have provision on licences for the affixing of a game bird habitat stamp:
+  (m) to liaise with the New Zealand Fish and Game Council, or individual Fish and Game Councils, as the case may be, to have provision on game licences for the display of a game bird habitat stamp:
-  (n) to co-ordinate with the New Zealand Fish and Game Council the production of game bird habitat stamps and their affixing to licences:
+  (n) to co-ordinate with the New Zealand Fish and Game Council the production of game bird habitat stamps and their display on game licences:
   (o) to provide regular reports to the New Zealand Fish and Game Council, Fish and Game Councils, the Department of Conservation, Ducks Unlimited New Zealand Incorporated, and other similar interested persons or organisations.

 ### 44E Powers of Board